A friend knows you as you are, understands where you have been, accepts who you have become, and still gently invites you to grow.

 Tools and resources can further support you:

-- Gratitude Journaling Apps: Apps such as "Grateful" or "Day One" help users reflect on and appreciate friends.
+- Gratitude Journaling Apps: Apps like "Grateful" or "Day One" help reflect on appreciation for friends.

-- Communication Apps: Platforms such as "Marco Polo" or "Evernote" facilitate regular communication and help track important events.
+- Communication Apps: Platforms like "Marco Polo" or "Evernote" help maintain regular contact and track important events.

 Use this self-assessment checklist periodically: